Crazy in Love: Live performances

-Beyoncé first performed "Crazy in Love" with Jay Z at the 2003 BET Awards.
+Beyoncé first performed "Crazy in Love" with Jay-Z on Saturday Night Live.
 They also performed the song during the 2003 MTV Video Music Awards.
 She sang the song in a medley, with the pre-recorded vocals of Sean Paul on "Baby Boy" (2003).
 "Crazy in Love" was included on the set list for most of Beyoncé's concert tours.
 The song was the closing track of her Dangerously in Love World Tour that began in late 2003.

 On February 8, 2004, Prince appeared at the 46th Annual Grammy Awards with Beyoncé.
 In a performance that opened the show, they performed a medley of "Purple Rain", "Let's Go Crazy", "Baby I'm a Star", and Beyoncé's "Crazy in Love".
 Beyoncé performed "Crazy in Love" live at the 2004 BRIT Awards February 17, 2004.
 Monique Jessen And Todd Peterson wrote that she, "...lit up the stage with her performance of "Crazy in Love", wearing a white Roberto Cavalli dress and nearly half a million dollars worth of diamonds.
 The pop diva, appearing onstage in a puff of smoke, stopped midway through the song to pull up her top before walking away with the best international female solo artist award."
-Beyoncé and Jay Z also performed "Crazy in Love" at The Prince's Trust Urban Music Festival at Earls Court in London on May 31, 2004.
+Beyoncé and Jay-Z also performed "Crazy in Love" at The Prince's Trust Urban Music Festival at Earls Court in London on May 31, 2004.

-"Crazy in Love" was the first song on Beyoncé's set list on The Beyoncé Experience in Los Angeles and the I Am...
-World Tour at several venues, including the Odyssey Arena in Belfast, the O2 Arena in London, and in Athens and Sydney.
+"Crazy in Love" has been included in all of Beyoncé's headlining concert tours as of 2025.
+Performances of the song are additionally included in the live albums The Beyoncé Experience Live (2007), the deluxe edition of I Am...
+World Tour (2010), and Homecoming: The Live Album (2019).
+"Crazy in Love" was the first song on Beyoncé's set list on The Beyoncé Experience and the I Am... tour on several dates.
 On August 5, 2007, Beyoncé performed the song at Madison Square Garden in New York City.
 Beyoncé emerged in a sparkling silver dress with a long train.
 She walked to the front of the stage, did a couple of snaps of her neck and then started singing "Crazy in Love".
 She climbed a staircase where her all-female band and three backup singers were positioned.
 The staircase moved forward in two places; top part moved while the bottom poked out more.
 At the top of her staircase, she removed her train and returned to the main stage.
 Her backup singers followed and danced with Beyoncé.
 After "Crazy in Love", Beyoncé performed a short rendition of Gnarls Barkley's "Crazy" (2006), singing: "Who do you, who do you think you are? / Ha, ha, ha, bless your soul."